ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/wpinsubdir.md

   }
 ```

-If you have wordpress inside the pub folder (Example: /var/www/vhosts/example.com/htdocs/pub/wp/), you need to remove the line:
+If you have WordPress inside the pub folder (Example: `/var/www/vhosts/example.com/htdocs/pub/wp/`), you need to remove the line:

 ```bash
 root $MAGE_ROOT;
 ```

-To implement this change you need to reload the Nginx service.
+To implement this change you need to reload the NGINX service.
 First perform a configuration test with the following command:

 ```bash
  ~]$ nginx -t